Chester F.C.: Colours

 Chester play in blue and white top with black shorts and blue socks, similar to their predecessors Chester City.
 For their first two seasons their shirts were made by sportswear company Joma; from the 2012–13 season the kit was made by Puma until a new three year kit deal with Kappa was made in 2019, while since reformation the club's kit has been sponsored by MBNA.
 The Blues' away shirt colour has changed on an bi-annual basis, having been purple in their first season, yellow in 2011–12 and green in 2012–13.
 The new home kit was chosen by the fans and the away kit was designed by a Junior Blue via a competition.

 Shirt sponsors and manufacturers

 Stadium

 Chester F.C. play at the Deva Stadium, the home of their predecessor.
 It has a capacity of 6,500 with 4,170 seated.
 The stadium was leased to the club by Cheshire West and Chester Council.

-The highest home league attendance at the Deva Stadium was in April 2012 against Northwich Victoria, with a crowd of 5,009.
+The highest home league attendance at the Stadium was in April 2012 against Northwich Victoria, with a crowd of 5,009.